 Offering this kind of empowerment to our dogs means that we can build a level of trust with them not previously seen.
 Their focus on us is increased, and their tolerance of uncomfortable situations or scenarios is much improved, compared to dogs not trained using choice.
 This provides us with the kind of temperamental stability and trust that a dog for mental health needs to have in order to be most effective to a Veteran.

-Our ethical stance against punishment based training is scientifically backed and the results of correctly undertaken option training speak for themselves.
+Our ethical stance against punishment based training is scientifically backed and the results of correctly undertaken option learning speaks for itself.

 Until our dogs meet their new life partner, they live with our socialisers and work with our professional trainers.